HDMI vs. DisplayPort: Which display interface reigns supreme?

 As to cable lengths, the shortest you can get away with is the best.
 Active will be required for very long runs, but what you’ll find for sale at this point in development is a good indication of what’s possible.
 Again, the story with the latest standards has yet to be written, so after trying your old cables, buy one with the appropriate logo.

-When USB 3.1 showed up, a corollary standard for a new, updated connector was also introduced: USB Type-C, or as it’s now officially titled—USB-C. The USB Implementers Forum can call it what it wants, but the world at large now refers to it simply as Type-C. That’s a good thing as a feature called “Alternate Mode” allows Type-C ports and cables to be used for other transport protocols, including Thunderbolt, DisplayPort, MHL (Mobile High-definition Link, for cell phones), VirtualLink (for VR headsets), and HDMI.
+When USB 3.1 showed up, a corollary standard for a new, updated connector was also introduced: USB Type-C, or USB-C (as it’s been officially dubbed by the USB Implementers Forum).
+That’s a good thing as a feature called “Alternate Mode” allows Type-C ports and cables to be used for other transport protocols, including Thunderbolt, DisplayPort, MHL (Mobile High-definition Link, for cell phones), VirtualLink (for VR headsets), and HDMI.

 So far, however, alternate mode is being used almost exclusively for Thunderbolt (which embeds DisplayPort), DisplayPort, and of course USB.
 Alt-mode HDMI, though available, has yet to show up en masse.